jtdaugherty/brick/docs/index.rst

 This lets us put the attribute mapping for an entire app, regardless of use of third-party widgets, in one place.

-In addition, attribute maps provide hierarchical attribute inheritance;
-a more specific attribute derives any properties (e.g. background color) that it does not specify from more general attributes in hierarchical relationship to it, letting us customize only the parts of attributes that we want to change without having to repeat ourselves.

 To create a map we use ``Brick.AttrMap.attrMap``, e.g.,

 .. code:: haskell